Regression Under Human Assistance: An Algorithm With Approximation Guarantees

-where inequality (a) follows from Eq.~\ref{eq:Fineq}, inequality (b) follows from the monotonicity of $\log \ell(\Scal)$, and inequalities (c) and (d) follows from Theorem~\ref{thm:fsubdecreasing}.
-Finally, we use the monotonicity of $\log \ell(\Scal)$ and Eq.~\ref{eq:Fineq} to bound the second term in Eq.~\ref{eq:xitwob} is always greater than $ \frac{(1-\kappa_{\ell}) \log \ell(\Vcal)}{\max_{k} \log \ell(\Vcal \cp k) -\log \ell(\Vcal)}$, which concludes the proof. \end{proof} \textbf{A greedy algorithm. }The greedy algorithm proceeds iteratively and, at each step, it assigns to the humans the sample $(\xb_k, y_k)$ that provides the highest marginal gain among the set of samples $\sc$ which are currently assigned to the machine.
+The greedy algorithm proceeds iteratively and, at each step, it assigns to the humans the sample $(\xb_k, y_k)$ that provides the highest marginal gain among the set of samples $\sc$ which are currently assigned to the machine.
 Algorithm 1 summarizes the greedy algorithm.

-Since the objective function in Eq.~\ref{eq:optimization-problem-final} is $\alpha$-submodular, it readily follows from Theorem~9 in Khashayar and Gomez-Rodriguez~\cite{gatmiry2019} that the above greedy algorithm enjoys an approximation guarantee.
+Since the objective function in Eq.~\ref{eq:optimization-problem-final} is $\alpha$-submodular, it readily follows from Theorem~9 in~\citet{gatmiry2019} that the above greedy algorithm enjoys an approximation guarantee.
 More specifically, we have the following Theorem: \begin{theorem} The greedy algorithm returns a set $\Scal$ such that $-\log \ell(\Scal) \geq (1+1/(1-\alpha))^{-1}OPT$, where $OPT$ is the optimal value and $\alpha \leq \alpha^{*}$ with $\alpha^{*}$ defined in Eq.~\ref{eq:xistar}. \end{theorem} In the above, note that, due to Theorem~\ref{thm:decellgen}, the actual (regularized) loss function is strictly nonincreasing and thus the greedy algorithm always goes until $|S| = n$, however, the overall accuracy may be higher for some values of $|S| < n$ as shown in Figure~\ref{fig:realErrorWithC}.
-In the next section, we will demonstrate that, in addition to enjoying the above approximation guarantees, the above greedy algorithm performs better in practice than several competitive baselines.
+Next, we provide a formal analysis of the time complexity of Algorithm~\ref{alg:greedy} in our particular problem setting. \begin{proposition} The computational cost of Algorithm~\ref{alg:greedy} is $O(n d^2 |\Vcal|^2)$, where $n$ is the number of samples outsourced to humans, $d$ is the dimensionality of the feature vectors $\xb$ and $|\Vcal|$ is the number of training samples. \end{proposition} \begin{proof} At each step of the $n$ steps of the greedy algorithm, we need to solve $|\Vcal|$ regularized least square problems.
+Solving each of these problems take each $O(|\Vcal| d^2)$ using Cholesky decomposition.
+Therefore, the overall complexity of the greedy algorithm is $O(n |\Vcal|^2 d^2)$.